Python examples¶

 - Use fine mode for profiling:

-- Consistent data: Use same seeds for random data when comparing
+- Consistent data: use the same seeds for random inputs when comparing.